Gateway to Provence

 With its layers of history, there is a lot to see.

 A harbor tour will get you close to the famed Chateau d’If, a prison on one of the several small harbor islands off the coast, all of which can be visited for hiking, swimming and overnight camping.
 You can even rent out the Chateau d’If for events.

-Marseille is very much about food, like most French cities, most notably for the local fish soup called bouillabaisse.
-Purveyors ring the harbor, but you don’t have to eat seafood in Marseille.
+Marseilles is very much about food, like most French cities, most notably for the local fish soup called bouillabaisse.
+Purveyors ring the harbor, but you don’t have to eat seafood in Marseilles.
 Local thin crust pizza is a favorite, as well as various tapenades on pita.
 The sunny days and wonderful light have inspired many artists, such as Cezanne, Braque, Dufy, Derain, and Marquet.